Skip to main content

 Kincaid’s Statement on Protecting Women’s Sports and Sex‑Based Privacy – WA‑01

-For Immediate Release Contact: Kincaid for Congress Website: kincaidforcongress.com Date: February 6, 2026 Press Release · WA-01 Kincaid: Protecting Women's Sports and Sex-Based Privacy in Washington's 1st District Press statement from Kincaid for Congress — WA-01 Women and girls are entitled to fair athletic competition, physical safety, and personal privacy in sex segregated environments.
-These protections are grounded in long-standing principles of equality and security.
+For Immediate Release Contact: Kincaid for Congress Website: kincaidforcongress.com Date: February 6, 2026 Press Release · WA-01 Kincaid: Protecting Women's Sports and Sex Based Privacy in Washington's 1st District Press statement from Kincaid for Congress — WA-01 Women and girls are entitled to fair athletic competition, physical safety and personal privacy in sex segregated environments.
+These protections are grounded in long standing principles of equality and security.
 Upholding them is both a matter of basic fairness and of maintaining public trust in the institutions that serve women and girls.
 This effort is not about exclusion.
-It is about establishing clear, consistent standards that safeguard women's opportunities, dignity, and rights and about having the courage to say so plainly when others will not.
+It is about establishing clear, consistent standards that safeguard women's opportunities, dignity and rights.
 Policy Priorities 1.
-Ensuring Fairness in Women's and Girls' Sports Women's sports exist to promote e...
+Ensuring Fairness in Women's and Girls' Sports Women's sports exist to promote equitable athletic competition and to preserve the opportunities schol...

 The Tragic Failure Behind the Lawrence Reed / Bethany MaGee Case